pythonuser200/Convolutional_Selective_Autoencoder/README.md

 # End-to-end convolutional selective autoencoder for Soybean Cyst Nematode Eggs detection and counting.

-This code runs a training and inference sample for detecting soybean cysts nematode eggs on microscopic image plates whose preliminary work is described in [An end-to-end convolutional selective autoencoder approach to Soybean Cyst Nematode eggs detection](https://arxiv.org/pdf/1603.07834.pdf).
-The inference part also counts the number of eggs using a connected components principle.
+This code runs trains and tests convolutional selective autoencoder models.
+The architecture is successfully applied on the problem of detecting soybean cysts nematode eggs on microscopic image plates whose preliminary work is described in [An end-to-end convolutional selective autoencoder approach to Soybean Cyst Nematode eggs detection](https://arxiv.org/pdf/1603.07834.pdf).
+The architecture is designed for problems with rare objects of interest, and to discriminate highly similar objects  The inference part also counts the number of eggs using a connected components principle.

 ## Getting Started